Updated September 2019

 A little out of the way in George Street.
 This is a pleasant quiet spot for a quality brunch or lunch.
 They also serve a nice selection of cup cakes baked on the premises.

-A stylish Cafe, Bar and Record Shop.
-They are licensed and occasionally have live music and Open Mic on weekends.
-They serve good coffee and homemade cakes.
-For more substantial food check out the kitchen menu.
+A stylish Cafe Bar that is now under new management.
+They are licensed and have regular live music events.
 They also have a lovely sheltered courtyard with a stunning mirror mosaic.

 A boutique hotel in Addington Street with a restaurant, a casual dining area called the Addington Street Kitchen and a bar.
 They also have a garden area at the back that is open to non residents.